I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioreporttargetdevicechangeasynchronous.md

 <p> </p>

 ## -remarks
 <p>After the <b>IoReportTargetDeviceChangeAsynchronous</b> routine notifies the PnP manager that a custom event has occurred on a device, the routine returns immediately; it does not wait while the PnP manager sends notification of the event to drivers that registered for notification on the device.
 Do not use this routine to report system PnP events, such as GUID_TARGET_DEVICE_REMOVE_COMPLETE.</p>

 <p>A driver that defines a custom device event calls <b>IoReportTargetDeviceChangeAsynchronous</b> to inform the PnP manager that the custom event has occurred.
 Custom notification can be used for events like a volume label change.</p>

-<p>The custom notification structure contains a driver-defined event with its own GUID.
-Driver writers can generate GUIDs with Uuidgen.exe or Guidgen.exe (which are included in the Microsoft Windows SDK).</p>

-<p>When a driver calls this routine while handling an event, an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551738">IRP_MN_REMOVE_DEVICE</a>, or an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551760">IRP_MN_SURPRISE_REMOVAL</a>, the PnP manager calls the driver's <i>Callback</i> routine after the driver returns and the stack unwinds.</p>

-<p>Callers of <b>IoReportTargetDeviceChangeAsynchronous</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
-If a driver writer calls this routine at IRQL = DISPATCH_LEVEL, the <i>NotificationStructure</i> must be allocated from nonpaged memory.</p>

-<p>After the <b>IoReportTargetDeviceChangeAsynchronous</b> routine notifies the PnP manager that a custom event has occurred on a device, the routine returns immediately; it does not wait while the PnP manager sends notification of the event to drivers that registered for notification on the device.
-Do not use this routine to report system PnP events, such as GUID_TARGET_DEVICE_REMOVE_COMPLETE.</p>

-<p>A driver that defines a custom device event calls <b>IoReportTargetDeviceChangeAsynchronous</b> to inform the PnP manager that the custom event has occurred.
-Custom notification can be used for events like a volume label change.</p>